 Beginning with DAPP policy analysis

-DAPP policy analysis begins with the identification of objectives, constraints, and uncertainties that are relevant for decision-making.
+DAPP policy analysis begins with the identification of the objectives, constraints, and uncertainties that are relevant for decision-making.
 The uncertainties are then used to generate an ensemble of plausible futures.
 These futures are compared with the objectives to see if problems arise or if opportunities occur.
-This determines if and when an adaptation tipping point may occur and thus when policy actions are needed.
-Based on the vulnerabilities and opportunities actions are identified.
-The performance of each of the actions and pathways is assessed in light of the defined objectives to determine its adaptation tipping point.
+This determines if and when any adaptation thresholds or limits may occur and thus when adaptation is needed.

-Promising actions are used as the basic building blocks for the assembly of potential adaptation pathways (a sequence of actions), that can be presented in an adaptation (pathways) map.
+Next, the adaptation ‘solution space’ is mapped including adaptation options and their associated thresholds, limits and opportunities.
+Promising options are used as the basic building blocks for the assembly of potential adaptation pathways (a sequence of measures or portfolio of measures), that can be presented in an adaptation (pathways) map.
 A scorecard presents the costs and (co)-benefits of each of the pathways.
 The figure below gives an example of such an adaptation map and scorecard.
-Subsequently one or more preferred pathways can be selected as input for an adaptive plan.
-The aim of this plan is to stay on the preferred pathway as long as possible.
-For this purpose, contingency actions are specified and a trigger for each contingency action is specified and monitored.

 What are Adaptation Pathways?

-Adaptation pathways describe a sequence of policy actions or investments in institutions and infrastructure over time to achieve a set of pre-specified objectives under uncertain changing conditions.
+Adaptation pathways describe a sequence of measures or investments in institutions and infrastructure over time to achieve a set of pre-specified objectives under uncertain changing conditions.
 An adaptation pathways map provides insight into policy options, the sequencing of actions over time, potential lock-ins, and path dependencies.

 Example of adaptation pathways map and a scorecard for each of the pathways